If you want to spend less time using your MEC reloader and more time shooting, then this will be the most important letter you will ever read.

 Because I’m just that kind of guy, I decided to organize my notes into some kind of systematic approach to reloading shotshells.
 What resulted was my first guide, “MEC Shotshell Reloading Secrets.”

-In the five years since I've been on the Web, selling that guide, I've sold tons of the books to people in all 50 states and in many countries around the world.
-I've also received lots of emails from shooters, who found the guide helpful.
+In the 16 years since I’ve been on the Web, selling that guide, I’ve sold literally thousands of the books to people in all 50 states and in many countries around the world.
+I’ve also received lots of emails from shooters, who found the guide helpful.
 Often they would have another question, and I would write them with my answer.

 Because I would frequently get the same questions over and over, I decided to publish the mainstream ones in my next guide, called “MEC Shotshell Reloading Mail Call”.